particle-iot/particle-workshops/content/docs/ch2.md

 ### BONUS: Command your badge from the Particle mobile app!

-So far, we've used the Console to interact with Particle functions and variables, but you can do the same with the Particle iOS and Android apps.
+So far, we've used the Console to interact with Particle functions and variables, but you can do the same with the Particle iOS and Android apps!

 1. Open your mobile app and login.